AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/And/Assign/IndexCheck/tc.rst

-**"R := A and then B", where both conditions involve an index check that may fail at run-time**

-Check SC for "R := A and then B" where both conditions involve an index check that may fail at run-time; "R" is an out parameter.
+**Exercise SC on "R := A and then B" where both conditions involve an index check that may fail at run-time**